idleft/asterixdb/asterixdb/asterix-doc/src/site/markdown/feeds/tutorial.md

         start feed my_feed;

-The following statements show the latest data from the data set, and disconnect the feed from the data set.
+The following statements show the latest data from the data set, stop the feed, and disconnect the feed from the data set.

         use dataverse feeds;